areina/elfeed-cljsrn/README.md

 - Publish on Google Play
 - Elfeed: Authentication (auth basic or something more complex)
 - Elfeed: Mark entry as read
+- App: Update code to new re-frame v0.8
 - App: Split code in scenes and components
 - App: Testing
 - RN: Change navigation to new navigation experimental